Client Management

 Client Communication

 Belvak provides several ways to track communication and maintain context around your client relationships.
-Rather than relying on scattered emails and chat threads, you can centralize important notes and track every change directly on the client record.
+Rather than relying on scattered emails and chat threads, you can centralize important notes, follow-ups, and interactions directly on the client record.

 Notes system

-- Scroll to the Notes section in the client drawer.
+2. Switch to the Notes tab in the client drawer.

 Activity log